GHR Healthcare Quick Apply Search Jobs Log In

 Offering Access to Mental Health Resources

-Mental Health Resources for Paras, PCAs & RBTs
+Mental Health Resources Available for Paraprofessionals, PCAs & RBTs

 • Employee Assistance Programs (EAPs): Many districts offer EAPs that provide confidential counseling and support services.
 For example, an EAP might offer telephone counseling sessions with licensed therapists or access to online mental health resources.